mitranim/mitranim.github.io/templates/posts/divinity-original-sin-2.md

 * Adding Fire damage to any weapon, even to a wand or staff with another element, allows it to ignite surfaces.
 Useful for clearing poison and oil.
 * Broken strats:
-  * Shooting from farther away than enemy engagement range.
+  * Shooting from beyond enemy engagement range.
   * Radial projectile spells: Pyroclastic Eruption, Dust Blast, Superconductor. _Especially_ Pyroclastic Eruption.
   * Telekinesis + superheavy object.
 Damage scales with weight.
 Find an indestructible chest and fill it with everything heavy that you find along the way: elemental barrels, useless packages and boxes, other chests, and so on.
 Don't forget to move your chest to your ship when progressing to the next act!
   * Soul Mate on undead or decaying targets, followed by healing yourself.
 Damage can crit with the Savage Sortilege talent.
 Soul Mate scroll can be crafted to avoid investing into Summoning.